hgzech/trr265/README.md

 # TRR 265
-> This project handles the analysis of the TRR 265 data.
+> This project handles the analysis of the TRR 265 data...

 This file will become your README and also the index of your documentation.